support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Allegory of Contentment represented by a young man holding a golden apple with one hand and a bouquet of flowers with the other.
 They show that everything that surrounds him participates in his joy, which is symbolized by the ruby radiating on his chest.
 I by Austrian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images